kitschpatrol/mdat/packages/remark-mdat/test/assets/test-document.md

 ## Handling empty rule content

 This expansion rule always returns an empty string.
-The comment will not be expanded, Mdat will report the error.
+The comment will not be expanded, MDAT will report the error.

 <!-- basic-empty -->

 ## Handling non-required rule errors

 This expansion rule always throws an error.
-The comment will not be expanded, and Mdat will report the error.
+The comment will not be expanded, and MDAT will report the error.

 <!-- basic-throws -->